raspberrypilearning/chatbot/en/step_4.md

 --- /hints ---

 --- challenge ---
-## Challenge: More questions
+## Challenge: more questions

 Program your chatbot to ask another question.
-Can you store their answer in a variable?
+Can you store the answer in a new variable?

 ![More questions](images/chatbot-question.png)
 --- /challenge ---